Design & Innovation

 Apple badge Google badge Spotify badge

-The social impact of transport infrastructures
+The social impact of transport infrastructure

 Transport infrastructure can empower communities economically, environmentally and socially, by creating opportunity, equity and access to employment, housing, services and connections.